logo

 Advanced Degree Pathway

-If you hold a master’s degree or higher, Indiana offers an advanced degree pathway that leads to an instructional license at the secondary (grades 6-12) level.
+If you hold a master’s degree or higher, Indiana offers an advanced degree pathway that leads to an instructional license at the middle or high school level.
 In addition to an advanced degree, you must earn one academic year of experience teaching in a middle school, high school, or college setting and complete the appropriate content exams for the subject for which you will be seeking endorsement.
 Like traditionally-prepared classroom teachers, you will also need to achieve CPR certification and complete suicide prevention training.
-After meeting this qualifications, you may apply for an instructional certificate.
+Career and technical education (CTE) content areas require 4,000 hours of related non-teaching related work experience.
+After meeting these qualifications, you may apply for an instructional certificate.

 Charter School Licensure Pathway